-- request_model (object/string) The Request object to be used by the frontier. - response_model (object/string) The Response object to be used by the frontier. - backend (object/string) The Backend object to be used by the frontier. - logger (object/string) The Logger object to be used by the frontier. - event_log_manager (object/string) The EventLogger object to be used by the frontier. - middlewares (list) A list of Middleware objects to be used by the frontier. - test mode (bool) Activate/deactivate frontier test mode.
+- request\model (object/string) The Request object to be used by the frontier. - response\model (object/string) The Response object to be used by the frontier. - backend (object/string) The Backend object to be used by the frontier. - middlewares (list) A list of Middleware objects to be used by the frontier. - test\mode (bool) Activate/deactivate frontier test mode.

-- max_requests (int) Number of pages after which the frontier would stop (See Finish conditions). - max_next_requests (int) Maximum number of requests returned by get_next_requests method. - auto_start (bool) Activate/deactivate automatic frontier start (See starting/stopping the frontier). - settings (object/string) The Settings object used by the frontier. - canonicalsolver (object/string) The CanonicalSolver object to be used by frontier. - db_worker (bool) True if class is instantiated in DB worker environment - strategy_worker (bool) True if class is instantiated in strategy worker environment request_model response model
+- max\requests (int) Number of pages after which the frontier would stop (See Finish conditions). - max\next\requests (int) Maximum number of requests returned by get\next\requests method. - auto\start (bool) Activate/deactivate automatic frontier start (See start-ing/stopping the frontier). - settings (object/string) The Settings object used by the frontier. - canonicalsolver (object/string) The CanonicalSolver object to be used by frontier. - db\worker (bool) True if class is instantiated in DB worker environment - strategy\worker (bool) True if class is instantiated in strategy worker environment request\model response\model